 - EDUC 331, Teaching and Learning in the School

-- One laboratory science course in biology, chemistry, physics, geology, or astronomy
+- Two courses in biology, chemistry, physics, geology, or astronomy

 - Fieldwork — 100 hours